earthly/website/blog/_posts/2021-11-05-azure-functions-node.md

     Learn how to deploy Azure functions using Node.js with this tutorial.
 Discover the benefits of serverless computing and how it can simplify your application deployment process.
 last_modified_at: 2023-08-17
 ---
 **This article explains how to deploy Azure Functions.
-Earthly ensures consistent and reproducible builds in your CI/CD pipeline for Azure Functions.
+Earthly ensures consistent and reproducible builds in your CI/CD pipeline.
 [Check it out](/).**

 Deploying an application once meant provisioning a virtual machine, ensuring security protocols were in place, and installing the required frameworks—a complicated series of steps that led to unnecessary processing charges when the applications were idle.